FAIR Fine Art Guide

 • What should I photograph before contacting a silver appraiser?
 Send full object views plus close-ups of hallmarks, maker marks, pattern details, inscriptions, monograms, repairs, dents, weighted bases, and grouped piece counts.
 For flatware, lay the set out so individual counts are visible.

 • How much does a silver appraisal cost?
 Costs depend on object count, report format, intended use, inspection needs, research complexity, and timing.
-Ask for non-contingent written pricing before engagement, and use the FAIR cost calculator as a planning aid rather than a guaranteed quote.
+Ask for non-contingent written pricing before engagement, and use the FAIR cost calculator as a planning aid, not a guaranteed quote.

 • Should silverplate be appraised?
 Sometimes.
 Many silverplate pieces have modest value, but unusual makers, large services, presentation pieces, estate context, or insurance documentation needs can still justify specialist review or triage.